Asbyx/KahootBots/README.txt

 -------------------------------------------------
 HOW TO LAUNCH + EXAMPLE
+Installation:
+download repository
-Install node js
+install node js
-in the node command prompt:  npm install kahoot.js-updated close the command prompt
+in the node js command prompt:  npm install kahoot.js-updated restart the command prompt

-open the node command prompt, there you go !

-example:
-cd path/to/the/file
-node main     (or node main.js) createBots5975215     (the pin must have 7 digits)
+example: (instructions you have to write in the console) cd path/to/the/file node main     (or node main.js) bots5975215     (the pin must have 7 digits)
-*30 bots have been created*
+*100 bots have been created*

 *the quizz has started*
 vote